 Iraqi Prime Minister Nouri al-Maliki is appealing to the United States for more help to fight a surge of violence in his country.

-At a speech in Washington, before a Thursday meeting with U.S. Defense Secretary Chuck Hagel, the Iraqi leader said the fight against organizations such as al-Qaida in Iraq and the al-Nusra Front is preventing his government from moving forward on other issues.
+Earlier, at a speech in Washington, the Iraqi leader said the fight against organizations such as al-Qaida in Iraq and the al-Nusra Front is preventing his government from moving forward on other issues.

 While the Iraqi government blames much of its troubles on terrorism, analysts say much more than terrorism is at play.

 The violence is largely sectarian, they say, and fueled by many complicating factors including a political deadlock in Baghdad and a spillover of al-Qaida activity from the conflict in Syria.

 Maliki again minimized those factors on Thursday, saying he came to Washington to consolidate a joint counterterrorism strategy with an ally that has "shed blood together fighting terrorists in Iraq."